Letting Go Of The Past

 23. Learn from the pain

 Anxiety can be a powerful teacher.
 No matter what happens in our lives, good, or bad, there is a lesson to be learned.
 Right after the occurrence of a bad situation may not be the best time to try and figure out what we were supposed to learn from it.
-However, as time passes and we have had a chance to process what occurred, we may see that things that we thought were bad, actually turned out to be good for us.
+However, as time passes and we have had a chance to process what occurred, we may see that things that we thought were bad, actually turned out to be good for us, and we can move forward.

 24. Go outside and play